 The ocean is a complex natural system that is inextricably linked to land-based activities and ecosystems.
 We must approach ocean management holistically in order to achieve the vision of protection, production and prosperity.
 We need a comprehensive approach to sustainably manage 100% of the ocean, starting with coastal and ocean states and working together regionally and globally to safeguard areas beyond national jurisdiction.

 WE COMMIT

-to sustainably manage 100% of the ocean area under national jurisdiction, guided by Sustainable Ocean Plans, by 2025 all coastal and ocean states to join us in this commitment so that by 2030 all ocean areas under national jurisdiction are sustainably managed.
+to sustainably manage 100% of the ocean area under national jurisdiction, guided by Sustainable Ocean Plans, by 2025.

 WE URGE